 We will discuss more below, but it is important to note that these extreme values are neither classical outliers nor measurement errors: as discussed previously in this paper, these heavy tail features in the underlying distribution of the data represent the approximately 5% of heavy users who produce nearly half of spending costs, and simple (though common) methods to handle such as removal or trimming are often insufficient and will affect the reliability of the inferences drawn in the study (Karlsson et al., 2024; Leone et al., 2019).
+These handling methods will be discussed more thoroughly later in the paper in the Data Transformation section.

 Karlsson (2024) warns that for these heavy or long tails, the population variance and higher-order moments (e.g. population skewness, kurtosis) could be very large and even infinite, violating the assumptions of ordinary least squares (OLS) estimation.
 In heavy-tailed or outlier-prone distributions, predicted regression lines tend to track outlying observations more closely, fitting them at the expense of the rest of the sample data in order to minimize the sum of squared errors, and producing estimated results that are likely to encourage researchers to make incorrect inferences about the data (Choi, 2009).

-In a recent paper, Geurts (2022) describes a study similar to many of those today: a research agency is asked by health authorities to estimate potential savings realized through some intervention.
-As in similar studies, a difference-in-differences approach is used to analyze changes in mean spending in the treatment versus risk-adjusted mean changes in a control group, where the latter represent the expected outcome had the project not been implemented.
-Using this approach, savings were estimates with large standard errors, and found to be very sensitive to high-cost patients:
+In a recent paper, Geurts (2022) provides further insight to the impacts that these high-cost values can have on estimates when evaluating health care expenditures.
+They describe a study similar to this study (and many other contemporary investigations regarding policy and implementation effects): a research agency is asked by health authorities to estimate potential savings realized through some intervention.
+(This paper will be estimating potential savings realized through a major change to the Affordable Care Act [ACA], described in more detail below).
+As is common in similar investigations, a difference-in-differences approach was used to analyze changes in mean spending in the treatment versus risk-adjusted mean changes in a control group, where the latter represent the expected outcome had the project not been implemented.
+They found that savings were estimates with large standard errors, very sensitive to high-cost patients:

 Part of the explanation of the large standard errors is the strongly skewed distribution of health care costs with a small fraction of the population accounting for a large share of the total health spending and mean costs well above median cost.
 Variance is even more concentrated in the high-cost cases, and exacerbated by the presence of large outliers.
 As a result, even sophisticated models with large sets of control variables are faced with a portion of high costs not well captured by the model.
 (Geurts et al., 2022)